david1792x/sd-house-prices/readme.md

 # **House Price Predictions in San Diego County** :house_with_garden: :moneybag:

 ## **Introduction**
 **San Diego County** is located in southwest California.
-It is one of the most populous counties in the United States, with over 3.3 million inhabitants, comprising 18 different cities, including the San Diego - Chula Vista - Carlsbad Metropolitan Area, which is the 17th most populous metropolitan area in the United States.
+It is one of the most populous counties in the United States, with over **3.3 million** inhabitants, comprising **18** different cities, including the **San Diego - Chula Vista - Carlsbad Metropolitan Area**, which is the 17th most populous metropolitan area in the United States.
 San Diego County also has a direct border with Mexico, and the San Ysidro Port of Entry is the busiest land border crossing in the entire western hemisphere.

 <div align="center">